 Schizoaffective Disorder

-People who struggle with schizoaffective disorder show signs and symptoms of schizophrenia along with a mood disorder.
-Cases of schizoaffective disorder are extremely rare – only affected 0.03% of the population.
-With that, there is not set and stone treatment plan available.
-However, medical professionals tend to treat both schizophrenia and the mood disorder simultaneously. ⁸
+Schizoaffective disorder is marked by signs and symptoms of schizophrenia along with a mood disorder.
+Cases of schizoaffective disorder are very rare, with only affected 0.03% of the population.

-There are two types of mood disorders that can run adjacent to schizophrenia:
+Two types of mood disorders can run adjacent to schizophrenia:

 - Bipolar Type – Episodes of mania that leave one with high energy followed by episodes of major depression.